- Places to Explore

 In winter Kauai's North Shore receives more rainfall than other areas of the island.
 Don't let this deter you from visiting.
 The clouds drift over the mountains of Namolokama creating a mysterious mood and then, in a blink, disappear, rewarding you with mountains laced with a dozen waterfalls or more.
 The views of the mountain—as well as the sunsets over the ocean—from the St. Regis Bar, adjacent to the lobby of the St. Regis Princeville Resort, are fantastic.

 The North Shore attracts all kinds—from celebrities to surfers.
-In fact, Andy Irons, three-time world surfing champion, grew up riding waves along the North Shore; when he's not traversing the globe in search of waves, he lives and surfs here.
+In fact, the late Andy Irons, three-time world surfing champion, along with his brother Bruce and legend Laird Hamilton grew up riding waves along the North Shore.

 North Shore Kauai at a Glance